hrai/auto-capitalise-sentence/README.md

 ### Debounce Delay (New)

-You can now configure how long the extension waits after your last keystroke before performing capitalization.
+You can now configure how long the extension waits after your last keystroke before performing capitalisation.
 This helps avoid unnecessary work while you're still typing rapidly.

 Defaults: